Are engineers lazy? Some are and some aren’t. But there’s a type of laziness that’s actually super helpful for engineers in their daily work.

 The bad type of laziness

-How does this bad type of laziness manifest in an engineering company?
+So, how does this crummy type of laziness show up in an engineering company?

 - An engineer’s bad habits